2010 New York Jets season

 The 2010 season was the New York Jets' 41st season in the National Football League (NFL), their 51st overall and their first at New Meadowlands Stadium.
 The team improved on their 9–7 record from 2009, going 11–5 to reach the playoffs again as the AFC East's second-placed team.
 The Jets were the subject of HBO's training camp series Hard Knocks.
 The Jets played their first pre-season home game against the New York Giants to open up MetLife Stadium.
 Many considered them AFC East favorites; head coach Rex Ryan went so far as to guarantee a Super Bowl victory.
 The Jets broke a team record with a franchise best 6 consecutive wins on the road with a win against the Lions, followed by a win against the Browns in week 10.
 In the same victory against the Browns, the Jets became the first team in NFL history to win back-to-back road games in overtime.
 The Jets were the last NFL team to be undefeated on the road, before suffering a 45–3 loss at the New England Patriots in Week 13.
 The Jets met the Patriots again five weeks later in the AFC Divisional Round back in Foxborough where New York upset New England 28–21.

-The following week, the Jets lost 24–19 against the Pittsburgh Steelers in the AFC Championship, ending their hopes of returning to the Super Bowl for the first time in 42 seasons.
+The following week, they were defeated by a final score of 24–19 against the Pittsburgh Steelers in the AFC Championship Game, ending their hopes of returning to the Super Bowl for the first time in 42 seasons.

 This is the first time the Jets made the postseason in back-to-back seasons since their 2001 and 2002 seasons.
-However, as of the 2024 season, this is the most recent season in which the Jets have qualified for the playoffs, as they currently possess the longest active playoff appearance drought in the NFL, as well as any of the four major North American sports leagues.
+However, as of today, this is the most recent season in which the Jets have qualified for the playoffs, as they currently possess the longest active playoff appearance drought in the NFL, as well as any of the four major North American sports leagues.

-As of 2025, the only remaining active member of the 2010 New York Jets is Nick Folk, who is on his second stint with the Jets.